NathanBiette/EpicDungeonQuest/README.md

 There are 3 different types of magics:

 * Creation
 The creation magic enables its user to create items by converting MPs to matter.
-A creation mage usually knows how to wield only one type of material (iron, wood, stone, wax, textile …).
+A creation mage usually knows how to wield only one type of material (iron, wood, stone, wax, textile …).<br>
-The bigger the creation, the more mana the mage needs to spend.
+The bigger the creation, the more mana the mage needs to spend.<br>
-There are two phases in creation: the design check (intelligence check) and the casting stage (magic check) Once the item is created, it becomes independent from the caster, as a classic, typical, regular item.
+There are two phases in creation: the design check (intelligence check) and the casting stage (magic check).<br>
+Once the item is created, it becomes independent from the caster, as a classic, typical, regular item.<br>

 * Elemental magic
-There are 4 types of elemental magic: water, earth, wind and fire The elemental mages use elemental energies flowing in all things to twist and control elements The more the element is present in an area, the more there is of this kind of energy, the easier it is to call to this element.
+There are 4 types of elemental magic: water, earth, wind and fire.<br>
+The elemental mages use elemental energies flowing in all things to twist and control elements.<br>
+The more the element is present in an area, the more there is of this kind of energy, the easier it is to call to this element.<br>
-Elemental mages cast magic in two stages also (intelligence check then magic check) but don’t lose control over the element after using it (contrary to creation mage).
+Elemental mages cast magic in two stages also (intelligence check then magic check) but don’t lose control over the element after using it (contrary to creation mage).<br>

 * Divine Magic
 Priests and believers can call to their gods to receive their benediction and subsequently get buffs or buff allies or debuff opponents.
-(Only magic check is required most of the time)
+(Only magic check is required most of the time)<br>

 You get Health and Mana back by resting.
 PMs comes back more quickly than HPs.

 ### At level 1 :

-HPs = 10 + max[ con/4 -10 , 0 ] + max[ str/4 -10 , 0 ]
+HPs = 10 + max[ con/4 -10 , 0 ] + max[ str/4 -10 , 0 ] <br>
-MPs = [ max[ con/4 -10 , 0 ] + max[ mag/4 -10 , 0 ] ] * 2
+MPs = [ max[ con/4 -10 , 0 ] + max[ mag/4 -10 , 0 ] ] * 2 <br>

 ### At next level-ups:

-HPs = PV + [ max[ con/4 -10 , 0 ] + max[ str/4 -10 , 0 ]  ] / 4
+HPs = PV + [ max[ con/4 -10 , 0 ] + max[ str/4 -10 , 0 ]  ] / 4 <br>
-MPs = PM + [ max[ con/4 -10 , 0 ] + max[ mag/4 -10 , 0 ] ] / 4
+MPs = PM + [ max[ con/4 -10 , 0 ] + max[ mag/4 -10 , 0 ] ] / 4 <br>

 At level-up, the player should get at least 1 more HP and 1 more MP.

 ## V. Level-ups

-Your general level rises depending on the number of successful ability checks performed The player counts the total amount of successful ability checks.
-Then if this counter reaches the threshold of 3 + level of the player, then the player level-up and reset the counter.
+Your general level rises depending on the number of successful ability checks performed. <br>
+The player counts the total amount of successful ability checks.
+Then if this counter reaches the threshold of 3 + level of the player, then the player level-up and reset the counter. <br>

-Ex: player level-up from level 1 to level 2 after 4 successful ability checks, from level 2 to level 3 after 5 successful ability checks.
+Ex: player level-up from level 1 to level 2 after 4 successful ability checks, from level 2 to level 3 after 5 successful ability checks.<br>
-Each time the player level-up, he gets HPs, MPs and skill points.
+Each time the player level-up, he gets HPs, MPs and skill points.<br>